EPCCed/Activities/Activities/PostalSort/Readme.md

 stamps templates:

-* Print address labels: print the address labels on Avery No. L7163 post label pages (or equivalent).
+* *Print address labels*: print the address labels on Avery No. L7163 post label pages (or equivalent).
 Here is an [example&nbsp;set](pdf/Post_sorting_address_labels_AveryL7163.pdf)  of labels.
 Ideally print three to five copies of these first three pages, resulting in multiple sets.
-* Print the stamps.
+* *Print the stamps*.
 Here is an [example&nbsp;set](pdf/Post_sorting_stamps_AveryL4736REV-25.pdf) of stamps.
 Print the ARCHER stamps to complete your letters on Avery No. L4736REV-25 labels (or equivalent).
 There are 48 stamps per page.
 Print enough so you have one per address label (for three full sets of address pages you will need 2 sheets).
   Spare labels can be given out as badges.
-* Setup up your envelopes.
+* *Setup up your envelopes*.
 Stick an address label and stamp on each envelope.
-One full set is 36 addresses, so for three sets you will need 144 envelopes, for five setups you will need 216 envelopes .
+One full set is 36 addresses, so for three sets you will need 144 envelopes, for five setups you will need 216 envelopes.
+* *Gather sorting boxes*.
-* Gather sorting boxes.  * Source 12 boxes to sort your envelopes into.
+  * Source 12 boxes to sort your envelopes into.
 Examples include the lids of photocopier paper boxes.
 These will be labelled
   * Source 5 boxes/bags to sort envelopes from.
 Examples include a simple bag or the bottom of photocopier paper boxes.
 These are left unlabelled.
-* Label your boxes.
+* *Label your boxes*.
 Label each sorting box, labelling one box with each of the following:

-KW
+   * KW
-KW1
+   * KW1
-KW2
+   * KW2
-KW3
+   * KW3
-EH
+   * EH
-EH1
+   * EH1
-EH2
+   * EH2
-EH3
+   * EH3
-SN
+   * SN
-SN1
+   * SN1
-SN2
+   * SN2
-SN3
+   * SN3
-TR
+   * TR
-TR1
+   * TR1
-TR2
+   * TR2
-TR3
+   * TR3

 ### Running the activity: A single-person post sort